 In addition, because it is written as a “how to” manual to creating a universe, How to Make a Planet likewise has a tone that adds humor to the complexities discussed.
 As the earth ages, a young boy and girl act as if they are the creators of a giant planet: they “stir” the universe’s soup, help the earth find the right place to live, and urge the small creatures to try life on land.

 How to Make a Planet covers science in all directions: physics (how the big bang began the expanding universe), earth science (how volcanoes and earthquakes change the face of the earth), and biology (how various creatures related to each other).
 I felt like I learned a lot about science by reading it myself!

-In short, How to Make a Planet is an ideal book about evolutionary science for parents and student that cannot or do not want to mix religious belief into the science of the creation of the earth.
-I’d highly recommend it for those who seek this kind of book.
+In short, How to Make a Planet is an ideal book about evolutionary science for parents and students that cannot or do not want to mix religious belief into the science of the creation of the earth.
+I’d highly recommend it to those who seek this kind of book.

 Note: I received a digital review copy of this book from the publisher for review consideration.